-See Figure 1: Logic diagram, and Table :, for a brief overview of the signals connected to this device.
+See Figure 1: Logic diagram and Table 1: Signal names for a brief overview of the signals connected to this device.

-2.1 Address inputs (A0-A17)
+2.1 Address inputs (A0-A18)

-The Address inputs select the cells in the memory array to access during Bus Read operations.
-During Bus Write operations they control the commands sent to the command interface of the Program/Erase controller.
+The address inputs select the cells in the memory array to access during bus read operations.
+During bus write operations they control the commands sent to the command interface of the internal state machine.